AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >
 >The in-place editor uses the original size and aspect ratio of the image when editing.
 You can also specify height and width properties.
 Any size and aspect ratio restrictions defined in the properties are applied when you save your edit changes.
 >
->Depending on your instance, minimum and maximum restrictions may also be imposed by the [design of the page](/help/sites-developing/designer.md); these are developed during project implementation.
+>Depending on your instance, minimum and maximum restrictions may also be imposed by the [design of the page](/help/sites-developing/designer.md).
+These restrictions are developed during project implementation.

 Several additional options are available in the full-screen editing mode; for example, map and zoom: